 What happens if I run out of data in Thailand?

-You won't suddenly lose coverage.
-You can buy a data top-up directly from the PuraSim app or customer panel.
-The top-up is applied in minutes and you don't need to change plans or buy a new eSIM.
+You won't suddenly run out of coverage.
+You can purchase a data top-up directly from the PuraSim app or client panel.
+The top-up is applied within minutes, and you don't need to change your plan or buy a new eSIM.

 Does the PuraSim eSIM work all over Thailand?

 The eSIM works through the local networks available in Thailand.
 In major cities and tourist areas, coverage is excellent (4G/5G).
-In rural or remote areas, such as the cheap domestic AirAsia flights between Bangkok and the islands, the signal may be more limited.
+In rural or remote areas, such as parts of the northern jungle or hard-to-reach coves in the south, the signal may be more limited.
 We recommend downloading offline maps for those areas.

 Activate your eSIM before you leave and arrive connected from the very first moment.